Harivallabha/Personal-Website-Legacy-/_posts/2020-07-05-microsoft-si.md

   - Takeaways
 ---

 So I interned with the Office Lens team, at Microsoft - Hyderabad, this summer.
-I worked on some computer vision stuff (unfortunately, I can't go into the details here), and absolutelyyy loved the experience.
+I worked on some computer vision stuff (unfortunately, I can't go into the details here), and absolutely loved the experience.
 Ideally I'd have loved to visit the Microsoft Campus, but given the COVID situation, it was a remote internship.
 Nevertheless, twas' a roller-coaster ride, and I loved every minute of it.

 The biggest takeaway from the internship was, however, non-technical.
 My project involved loads of experimentation before we finally got the results we were hoping for, and in the process I discovered the importance of having an _organized workflow_.
 I had never truly realized the essence of maintaining a diary of experiments, but these two months really drove home the benefits of maintaining a logical track of experiments, and a very clean roadmap.
 In a creative environment, a logical approach to attacking issues often takes a backseat as we frantically search the web for an off-the-shelf solution to our problems.